animo/hyperledger-aries-workshop/README.md

 # Hyperledger Aries Workshop

 Let's get to work.
 First we are going to do a small setup.
 If thats is done we are going to do the demo we just showed you ourselves.
-Finally we are going to recreate the actions the Faber and ACME sites makes ourselves, with our own Cloud Agent.
+Finally we are going to recreate the actions the Faber and ACME sites make ourselves, with our own Cloud Agent.

 ## Setup